junguler/m3u-radio-music-playlists/README.md

 <li>vlc: if you want an out of the box experience that just works</li>
 </ul>

-<p>note: i need to investigate players for other devices, i will update this section later</p>
+<p>note: i need to investigate players for other devices, i will update this section later, if you know of a good program to use please let me know</p>

 <p><br></p>

-<h3>How to download from an station</h3>
+<h3>How to download from a station</h3>

 <h4>as a long audio file</h4>

-<p>downloading from these m3u files is not possible as far as i know since they contain multiple streams, but if you want to download from a particular stream you can achieve this by using ffmpeg, i use the most popular (first stream) in the <code>trance.m3u</code> to showcase this, in your terminal change directory to where you want this file to be at (note that lines starting with # are not actual streams and are there for embedding extra info to your media player)</p>
+<p>downloading from these m3u files is not possible as far as i know since they contain multiple streams, but if you want to download from a particular stream you can achieve this by using ffmpeg, i use the most popular (first stream) in the <code>trance.m3u</code> to showcase this, in your terminal change directory to where you want this file to be downloaded (note that lines starting with # are not actual streams and are there for embedding extra info to your media player)</p>
 <pre><code>ffmpeg -y -i http:<span >//</span>stream.dancewave.online:<span >8080</span>/dance.mp3 -c copy dancewave.mp3
 </code></pre>
 <p>change the filename at the end to what you like, as ffmpeg suggests when you feel happy with the length/size of this file press <code>q</code> in your terminal emulator to finish the process and save the file</p>